pahlawandevisa/Universal-PHP-Mailer/README.md

 ### Handles Any Kind of Content

+If we want to send a mail that consists of only 1 category of content, it is not a multipart mail.
+It is a *Non-multipart* mail.

-Non-multipart mail--
+Non-multipart mail examples--

-- only one `attachment`
+- only one `attachment` (e.g. license key, PDF document, media file)
-- only one `text/plain`
+- only one `text/plain` (e.g. the simplest form of text message)
-- only one `text/html`
+- only one `text/html` &nbsp; (e.g. HTML formatted text)

+Once we need to send a mail with 2 or more categories of content, we're talking about *Multipart* mail.

-Multipart mail--
+Multipart mail examples--

 - two or more `attachment`
 - `text/plain` + `text/html` + zero or more `attachment`
 - `text/html`  + `inline images` + zero or more `attachment`
 - `text/plain` + `text/html` + `inline images` + zero or more `attachment`

-These are pretty much all the realistic combinations that may be encountered in real world applications.
+These are pretty much all the realistic combinations that we may encounter in real world applications.

 ## Considerations